-For a safer and speedier service, repeat prescriptions are now computerised.
-Your doctor will have entered onto the computer what medication you are taking and each time a new prescription is written by the computer, a new request form is also generated for you to make your next request.
+Patients that take regular medications will need a repeat prescriptions.
+For a safe and quicker process, repeat prescriptions are now computerised.
+Your doctor will have entered what medication you are taking onto the computer and each time a new prescription is processed, a new request form is also generated for you to make your request.

 You can either deliver or post your repeat prescription form to the surgery.
-If you wish for the prescription to be posted to your home address, please enclose a stamped addressed envelope.
+If you would like the prescription to be posted to your home address, please enclose a stamped addressed envelope.
 There is a special box at the reception where you can leave your prescription request without the need to queue.

 Alternatively you may order online via the link at the top of this page.
 If you would like to register for Systmonline you can collect an application form from the surgery or download one here.
 You MUST provide a form of photo ID for us to be able to validate your account.
 For more information contact the surgery on 01159 325229 and ask for Ryan.
 You must be 16 or over to register with SytmOnline.
 If you would like to register your child then you need to provide your own details and we will give you additional access rights to manage your child’s medication/appointments.

 Please plan your requirements ahead, particularly during school holidays.

 If you have been given a prescription by the hospital, you will need to collect this from the hospital pharmacy.
 We cannot transfer this onto a GP prescription

 There have been some important changes to the way we prescribe any medication containing Tramadol.
 Please read the PDF document below to find out about these changes.

 New law on driving having taken certain drugs

 Through various media outlets, you may have heard about a new law that has come into place regarding driving whilst taking certain drugs.